 We began offering TOEFL preparation courses in 1993.
-We have evolved to provide a wide range of test preparation courses to students taking language and entrance exams used by educational institutions in the United States, the PRC and Commonwealth countries.
-Our overseas test preparation courses primarily include IELTS, TOEFL, SAT, SSAT, ACT, GRE, GMAT and LSAT preparation courses and our PRC test preparation courses primarily include CET 4, CET 6 and Postgraduate Entrance Exam.
+We have evolved to provide a wide range of test preparation courses to students taking language and entrance exams used by educational institutions in the United States, the Commonwealth countries, and the PRC.
+Our overseas test preparation courses primarily include IELTS, TOEFL, SAT, AP, A LEVEL, GCSE, TOEFL Junior, SSAT, ACT, GRE, GMAT and LSAT preparation courses and our PRC test preparation courses primarily include CET 4, CET 6, Postgraduate Entrance Exam and exams for students with junior college diplomas to obtain bachelor's degrees.